Many of us at Flora Grubb Gardens love to cut from our gardens to bring nature inside.

 Leucadendron and other proteaceous plants are easy to grow and maintain, and cut stems typically last for at least a week in water, sometimes even drying beautifully.
 Leucadendron 'Pisa', with its silvery metallic glow and year-round buttery yellow blooms, is a cutting garden gem.

 Having a selection of snips that's both beautiful and practical makes collecting stems a pleasure.
-Handmade carbon steel tools from Hida Tool are perfect gifts for moms who love to bring cuttings inside.
-Pair them with a ceramic vase and a few of our plant suggestions above!
+Handmade carbon steel tools from Hida Tool are perfect gifts.

 Modern Cutting Gardens Around the Bay